This feature is available as part of the Honeycomb Enterprise plan.

 An SLO detailed display has four components:

 Budget Burndown - Looking at your current period: For every day in the time range, how much budget was used on that day?
 How much budget is left?
-If > 0, you’ve succeeded at your SLO for this period.
+If > 0, you have succeeded at your SLO for this period.
 This is computed as a rolling window, so every moment is based on the preceding time.
 It is a burndown, showing the cumulative error against the budget.

 Historical SLO Compliance - For each day in the past SLO period days, if you started there and went back another SLO period days, what percentage of successful events would you cumulatively see?
 How does it compare to our SLO target?